-Nestled in the heart of 79 acres of natural woodland and gardens, Sunningdale Park was designed by James Wyatt in 1785.
-The new retirement village site sits between the villages of Sunningdale and Sunninghill, not far from Ascot, and in close proximity to many essential amenities, including a selection of shops, restaurants, cafes and a Waitrose supermarket.
+Nestled in the heart of 79 acres of natural woodland and gardens, Audley Sunningdale Park is a luxury village near Sunningdale, Sunninghill, Ascot, and in close proximity to many essential amenities, including a selection of shops, restaurants, cafes and a Waitrose supermarket.

 The first known owner of Sunningdale Park was James William Steuart (c.1770-1842), great-grandson of General William Steuart (1643-1726), from whom the family’s wealth can be traced.